 Session replays can help marketing teams assess the effectiveness of campaigns by showing how users from a given campaign navigate the site and where they drop off.
 Whether tracking via UTM parameters or SDK-based attributes, teams can observe conversion paths, friction points, and engagement levels to refine future campaigns and identify usability issues affecting campaign performance.

-Option 1: SDK Custom Attributes
+Option 1: UTM Parameters via Custom Attributes

 - Review session playback to observe user behavior, navigation path, and conversion.